 Any obvious signs of damage should be flagged and discussed with the tenant.

-The final inventory check at the end of tenancy
+The final check-out report at the end of tenancy

-On move out day the landlord should complete a final inspection to assess the condition of the property, referencing the inventory.
+On move out day the landlord should complete a final inspection to assess the condition of the property at check-out, referencing the inventory.

-The final inspection should be completed with the tenant present, and only after all their possessions have been vacated from the premises.
-Note, a lot of damage is caused while tenants move their furniture/possessions in and out of the property!
+The check-out inspection should be completed with the tenant present, and only after all their possessions have been vacated from the premises.
+(Note, a lot of damage is often caused while tenants move their furniture/possessions in and out of the property, which is why it’s crucial not to conduct the check-out inspection before then!)

 Oh, yeah… “Wear and tear”!
 Let’s discuss it.

-It’s important to note that tenants cannot be held liable for “fair wear and tear”, and it should not be flagged as signs of damage when cross-referencing the inventory during the final inspection.
+It’s important to note that tenants cannot be held liable for “fair wear and tear”, and it should not be flagged as signs of damage when cross-referencing the inventory during the check-out inspection.

 “Fair wear and tear” refers to any consequences of “reasonable use of the premises by the tenant and the ordinary operation of natural forces.”